telerik/xaml-docs/controls/raddiagram/extensions/diagramribbon/diagramribbon_overview.md

 ## DiagramRibbon Commands

-__DiagramRibbon__ provide build-in commands which can be used in MVVM scenario to modify your diagram and its items.
-The static __DiagramRibbonCommands__ class is located in Telerik.Windows.Controls.Diagrams.Ribbon assembly:
+The __RadDiagramRibbon__ control provides built-in commands which can be used in an MVVM scenario to modify your diagram and its items.
+The static __DiagramRibbonCommands__ class is located in the **Telerik.Windows.Controls.Diagrams.Ribbon** assembly:

 * __SugiyamaLayout__: Rearange the RadDiagram items in Sugiyama Layout. [(Read more)]({%slug raddiagram-features-routing%}#astarrouter)
 * __TreeLayout__: Rearange the RadDiagram items in Tree Layout. [(Read more)]({%slug raddiagram-features-routing%}#orgtreerouter)